What Comes After Medical School Graduation

 Fellowship Programs

 Some doctors choose to pursue additional training in fellowship programs.
 These programs provide advanced training in subspecialties such as neonatology, nephrology or endocrinology.
 Fellowships can last 1-3 years and offer an opportunity to gain specialized knowledge and skills.
+Such programs are often required in order to practice in certain medical fields, such as neurosurgery.

 Applying for Jobs

-Don’t forget, doctors must still apply for the jobs they want!
+Don’t forget, doctors must still apply for the jobs they want.
 Once you’ve completed your residency, it’s time to start applying.
 Whether you enter a hospital, private practice or become an instructor yourself, job searching is a critical step in launching your medical career.

 Continuing Education